-4) 2 Cor 11:3–4: The serpent employed rhetorical guile to ensnare Eve.
+4) 2 Cor 11:2–4: The serpent employed rhetorical guile to ensnare Eve (Gen 3:1–6).
 In the same way, Paul’s rivals snaked their way into the Corinthian church.
 They won its members’ affection and captured their minds with an alluring false gospel.

-According to an apocryphal text, “God formed us to be imperishable; the image of his own nature he made us.
-But by the envy of the devil [that Adam and Eve were made in the image of God and had dominion over all creation], death entered the world, and they who are allied with him experience it” (Wisdom of Solomon 2:23–4, NABR).
+It says, “God formed us to be imperishable; the image of his own nature he made us.
+But by the envy of the devil, death entered the world, and they who are allied with him experience it” (Wisdom of Solomon 2:23–4, NABR).

-During the two centuries before the birth of Christ, the deception of Eve became the source of much speculation, with some authors writing that the serpent actually seduced her.
+During the centuries before and after the birth of Christ, authors speculated about Eve’s deception, with some writing that the serpent physically seduced her.

-Paul warned the Corinthian church that falling for deceit did not exonerate Eve.
+Contrary to a popular view that women are more prone to deception, Paul warned the entire Corinthian church that falling for deceit did not exonerate Eve.
 Neither would they be without guilt if they followed false teachers.

 Image via Wikimedia Commons

-a) Read 2 Cor 11:3–4.
+a) Read 2 Cor 11:2–4.
 Why did Paul compare the members of the congregation in Corinth to Eve?
 What was his concern?
+Why is it significant that he compared both men and women to Eve?
 How can you avoid following false teachers?

 [Related posts include An Angel of Light (2 Cor 11:13–15); Made in the Image of God (Gen 1:26 cont.); Stewards of the Earth (Gen 1:26 cont.); Male and Female He Created Them (Gen 1:27); Serpents in the Ancient Near East (Gen 3:1); A World-Altering Conversation (Gen 3:2–5); Succumbing to Temptation (Gen 3:6); Their Eyes Are Opened (Gen 3:7); Hiding from God (Gen 3:8); A Day of Reckoning (Gen 3:9–13); She Must Learn (1 Tim 2:11); Domineering Women (1 Tim 2:12–14); Difficult Times in the Last Days (2 Tim 3:1–4); Having a Form of Godliness (2 Tim 3:5); and Ancient Literature]